NeilK15/cmsc426final/README.md

 pip install -r requirements.txt python YOLODetectionClient.py
 ```

+You should then see the position of the blade change on screen, in the logs for `YOLODetectionClient.py` and `Blade.cs` you should see the JSON that is being sent and received being printed.

 - Eventually I plan to make this an executable with pyinstaller and put it into some assets folder in Unity so it persists when built
 - Then in the main game logic using the Process Unity API can run the executable upon startup of the game